Online Scratch DJ Training and Community

 - Ask your peers scratch related questions.

-- Share links to your scratch videos and get feedback.
+- Share links to your scratch videos and get feedback from other students.

 - Share your progress and tips and be inspired on your scratch journey!

 Chat to fellow classmates via text in real time, or jump into the live scratch room and broadcast your practice with your webcam and jam with others.
 There is also a very active private Facebook group so you can connect with our amazingly supportive community of like minded DJs aka the Supa Scratch Crew.